Piping Design and Layout, Piping Materials

 ASME-B-36.10-pipe-outside-diameter

-S: Allowable Stress value of the Pipe Material (A 106-B) at Design Temperature (500° F)
+S: Allowable Stress value of the Pipe Material (ASTM A 106-Gr.
+B) at Design Temperature (100°C)

-E: Quality factor for longitudinal weld joints in the pipe
+E: Basic Quality factor for longitudinal weld joints in the pipe

 The value of E (Longitudinal Weld Joint Quality Factor) can be found in Table A-1B of the ASME B31.3.
-The weld joint factor (E) is 1.00 for our problem case as pipe material is A106 seamless (Refer below Fig. 5).
+The weld joint factor (E) is 1.00 for our case as the pipe material is A106 and the manufacturing method of the pipe is seamless.
+Refer below table for your reference.

 quality-factor-table-A-1B